 M.Phil.
 Degree Holders

-- Certain institutions can provide exemption to M.Phil. degree holders, subject to meeting the norms of eligibility laid down by the hiring authority.
+- Certain institutions can provide exemption to M.Phil. degree holders, subject to meeting the norms of UGC NET eligibility laid down by the hiring authority.

 Foreign Equivalent Qualifications